 Three years ago today was a Friday.
-I’d slipped out-of-town for an over night visit with my son.
+I’d slipped out-of-town for an over-night visit with my son at college.
 By the time I arrived, Fred had passed away back home.

 Despite a heroic effort to contact me, I didn’t know we’d lost him until I read the news the next morning.
 I remember staring a lot that day.
 There were other things, but mostly there was staring.